How to Use Claude AI for Your Small Business: The Complete Guide

 A Skill is a set of instructions, templates, and workflows that Claude loads automatically when it recognizes the task.
 Once active, Claude follows those rules without you repeating them.

 Here is what that looks like in practice: every month a bookkeeper formats the same client report — header at the top, executive summary, categorized expenses in a table, year-over-year comparison, notes for anomalies.
 Fifteen clients means explaining the same structure fifteen times.
-With a Skill, she explains it once.
-Claude carries it forward from there.
+A Skill flips that equation — she explains it once, and Claude carries it forward from there.

 What Skills Actually Are